ShayHill/article_install_vim_in_windows/README.md

 But these defaults aren't, strictly speaking, defaults, because this is not how Vim will look and behave with *no* configuration.
 When you create your own `vimrc` file, Vim reads *your* `vimrc` *instead of* `defaults.vim`, so you get true "out of the box" Vim behavior: no filetype detection, no syntax highlighting, and 1970s-style backspace behavior.

 This is all we'll configure for now.
 Open gVim (not Vim itself.
 Wait until we have a better shell to run it in) from the Windows menu.
-Run this command:
+Then run this command:

 ```
 :e ~\vimfiles\vimrc